eudataconf/eudataconf/README.md

 ### Alerts

 * Build failure - If the `_data/conferences.yml` file is not well formed then the site will fail to build.
 This should generate an email alert, which should give an idea as to what is wrong.
-* CertSpotter - Cert Spotter is configured to watch for new SSL certificates being g
+* CertSpotter - Cert Spotter is configured to watch for new SSL certificates being generated.
+Normally nothing needs to be done because it is an automatic renewal.

 ### Ownership / Contacts